 To convince large numbers of middle-aged women that they needed to take Fosamax to prevent the old age bone fractures of osteoporosis, Merck first needed to convince women to get their bones scanned so they could be diagnosed with osteopenia.
 How to do this?
 Existing bone scanning systems were expensive, cumbersome and hard to come by.
 Here was Jeremy Allen’s brilliant marketing plan in a nutshell:

-- create an institution by 1995, a non-profit entity whose mission was not just to sell our drugs, but to serve the public good – and name this the Bone Measurement Institute
+- create an institution, a non-profit entity whose mission was not just to sell our drugs, but to serve the public good – and name this the Bone Measurement Institute

 - set up our own factory to manufacture small, portable peripheral scanning machines to measure bone density in the heel, wrist or forearm – and make them affordable enough for individual doctors and clinics to purchase

 - make the scanning test results simple and graphic: green means normal, red means osteoporosis and yellow means this new ‘disease’ of osteopenia